mighdoll/undo-peasy/README.md

 - **`undoRedo`** - restore state to the most recently undone version.
 - `undoReset` - erases saved undo/redo history and saves the current state.
-- `undoSave` - save current application state to undo history. undoSave is generated automatically by the middleware, but in rare cases it's useful to save manually.
+- `undoSave` - save current application state to undo history.
+  (undoSave is generated automatically by the middleware.)

 ## Configuration

-The `undoable()` middleware function accepts an optional configuration object.
+The `undoable()` function accepts an optional configuration object as its second parameter.

 - `maxHistory` - maximum number of history states to save.
 The oldest states are dropped to prevent the history from growing without bounds.
 - `noSaveKeys` - a function that tells undoRedo not to save certain keys inside the state model